TUDelft-CITG/BE-Repository/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-informational.svg)](https://github.com/TUDelft-CITG/BE-notebooks/blob/master/LICENSE.txt)

-# Building Engineering / Notebooks
+# Building Engineering / Repository

 This repository will be used to supply students with some example Jupyter(lab) Notebook calculations to get them started with programming in Python using Jupyter(lab), and to share student work with each other.